Specialist in Grief, Loss, Sexuality, Gender, and Identity

 Want to know more about the way I work as a Gestalt therapist specialising in grief and loss in Brighton and online?
 If so, take a look at my About Counselling page.

 I grew up in Brighton in a one-parent family.
 My dad had died when I was very young, and my mother had a hard time dealing with her grief and melancholy.
-In general, I was a happy child, but I was often misidentified as being gay and experienced the prejudice that being ‘different’ can bring.
+In general, I was a happy child, but I was often targeted for being gay and experienced the prejudice that being ‘different’ can bring.
 My reaction was to shut down and isolate myself; I couldn’t work out how to change my situation.
 Eventually, in my thirties, I decided on doing something radical – giving up work and moving to the Findhorn Community in Scotland to kick start my life and do something different.

 Looking back, I will always be grateful that I made the move.
 Scotland was like a breath of fresh air, and I woke up out of my depression.
 I was surrounded by people who were supportive and appreciative of everything I brought to this world as a human.
 Where before I had been teased for knitting or cooking, I was now being praised and valued.
 It felt like a transformation and after many experiences there, I became a workshop facilitator, leading weekly workshops for the visiting guests on personal development, creativity, gardening, meditation, and mindfulness.